nakull6264/A-Learning-Management-System-LMS-portal-/README.md

 ---

-## Hey, welcome! 👋

-This is my capstone project — an AI-powered Learning Management System that I built milestone by milestone.
+ an AI-powered Learning Management System that I built milestone by milestone.
 The core idea is simple: grading subjective work is exhausting and time-consuming for teachers, and generic feedback doesn't really help students grow.
 A-LMS tries to fix both of those problems using a pipeline of AI agents that evaluate student submissions against a rubric, generate detailed feedback, and then let the teacher review everything before the student ever sees it.

 Think of it as AI doing the heavy lifting, with teachers keeping full control.